Anton Blank says the research will help teachers identify and address biases towards Māori and Pasifika students.

 ‘Reframe expectations’

-Blank says the response to the model and resources have been received positively so far, and emphasises he is not wanting to blame teachers.
+Blank says the response to the model and resources has been received positively so far, and he emphasises that he does not want to blame teachers.

 “I want to say - this is part of the human condition - we all have implicit biases,” Blank says.